ayl48/FastRobots/source/Lab9.md

 ___
 ## References
-I referenced pages written by Wenyi and Mikayla.
+I referenced pages written by Wenyi, Daria, and Mikayla.
 I also worked with Becky and Akshati.
 Lastly, I used Professor Helbling's transformation matrices slides.